 - Teach live online classes or produce videos on the skills your business prides, whether it’s cooking lessons, kickboxing workouts, self-styling hair and beauty tips, or even virtual professional services from accounting to counseling.

 - Expand your operating hours, for dining or shopping — or providing 24/7 customer service by phone or online.
 This makes a competitive way to build loyalty and serve more customers while space is limited.
-It can also help keep your employees productive while you continue paying them through a Paycheck Protection Program loan (apply for a PPP loan through Fundbox until 8:00 PM Central Time on July 30, 2020.).

 - Become a convenient place for your community to accept deliveries.
 You can partner with Amazon to become an Amazon Hub, housing Amazon lockers for self-service pickup or utilizing your own kiosk and staff.